Skip to main content

 Adjunct Faculty positions are temporary, part-time positions hired each semester on an as-needed basis.
 The adjunct faculty member will be responsible for creating a learning environment that assists students in reaching their goals; and for providing effective instruction and assessment within the framework of common syllabi provided by the School.
 This position and the posting will stay open continuously in order to build a pool of qualified candidates for future openings as Adjunct Instructors.
 Applicants will not be notified unless there is an actual need to fill the position or if the candidate does not meet minimum requirements.

 PROGRAM OPERATION: Perform all instructional duties necessary to teach and facilitate student learning in assigned classes.
 Provide syllabus appropriate to course(s) being taught to students and follows syllabus content and requirements.
 Maintain student attendance and grading records according to College policy as outlined in the Adjunct Handbook.
 Submits requested information within established timelines.
 STUDENTS: Is available to students outside scheduled class time to answer questions/provide assistance.
 Deal with student concerns and, if necessary, consult with program coordinator to resolve issues.
 INSTRUCTION: Meet all scheduled classes of contracted course(s).
 Use technology such as IvyLearn (Canvas), Outlook, Microsoft Office Suite, etc. as appropriate.
 In event of emergency absence, notifies program/department chair.
-Conduct all activities with an appreciation and respect for diversity of people, styles, and views.
-Promote same as an integral part of one's work.

 Must have strong working knowledge of current technologies appropriate to area of instruction, faculty credentials as outlined in the ASOM 7.1 as applicable to the specific area of instruction.